libre-devops/tooling-container/README.md

 You can also build it using `podman-compose` with the docker-compose linked.

+Then, RDP on the port defined in your compose and use the username `lbdo` and the password `libredevopspassword`

 You should use the copy stored within the `gui-tooling-container` part of this repo as that is the one built by the CI/CD.
 The other files are kept for development reasons.

 ## Saving state